camunda/camunda/qa/import-performance-tests/README.md

 ```
 * start engine

-## Test data generation

-In order to measure performance of import process test case will create some data by deploying and starting
- a process into the running process engine instance.
-By default 100 000 process instances will be started.
-This
-  value can be adjusted through the `import.test.number.of.processes` property located in _import-performance-test.properties_.
-  Additionally data generation step can be completely disabled by changing value of
-  `import.test.generate.data` to _false_.

 ## Import process

-Once test data is generated import process will start in Camunda Optimize instance embedded into Jetty web
- container.
-Progress of the process will be printed out to the standard output stream while operation is running.
+The import process will automatically start.
+The progress of the import will be printed out to the standard output stream while the import is running.

 ## Results\Reporting